A Less than Perfect Diet?

 • Taking nutritional supplements will allow you to eat a realistic diet, and still be healthy.

-Good health, not being 100% natural, is the goal to work towards.
+Good health is the goal to work towards, rather than being 100% natural.
 Nature is NOT benign.
 Most organic foods contain naturally occurring negatives (mutagens, carcinogens, toxins, pesticides, and other tumor promoters).
 "99.99% (by weight) of the pesticides in the American diet are chemicals that plants produce to defend themselves."[6]

 A realist is not upset when he or she back slides.
 Making perfectionism a part of your dietary dogma is a very bad idea.
 Idealists in a constant search of the perfect diet do not have a life.
 They are neurotic.
 Realists do NOT have a simplistic, inaccurate view of nature.
 A realist accepts reality, nature, and life--as they are, without the blinders of dogma or idealism.

-Stephen Barrett, MD., a well-known crusader against Health Quackery, states: "In general, supplements are useful for individuals who are unable or unwilling to consume an adequate diet."
-For example, if you’re a strict vegetarian, you're at risk of not getting all the vitamins and minerals you need to stay healthy.
+Stephen Barrett, MD., a well-known crusader against health quackery, states: "In general, supplements are useful for individuals who are unable or unwilling to consume an adequate diet."
+For example, if you are a strict vegetarian, you're at risk of not getting all the vitamins and minerals you need to stay healthy.
 Vitamin B12 levels among vegans are generally lower than in the general population.[1]

 The total intake of nutrients from your diet is generally closely linked with total caloric intake.

 Are you happy with your present weight?
-You may be surprised to learn that many people obtain only about 80% of the recommended daily allowances of nutrients from a 2,500 calories a day.[2]
-The average dietary intake of some vitamins, such as folic acid, pantothenic acid, vitamin A, beta-carotene, vitamin C and B1, is likely to be inadequate from diet alone.[2]
+Many people obtain only about 80% of the recommended daily allowances of nutrients from eating a 2,500 calories a day.[2]
+The average dietary intake of some vitamins; such as folic acid, pantothenic acid, vitamin A, beta-carotene, vitamin C and B1; is likely to be inadequate from diet alone.[2]
 "While most vitamins are very well absorbed [from food], most essential minerals are not."[4]
 Results of the 1982-1991 Total Diet Studies indicated that intakes of calcium, magnesium, iron (females only), zinc and copper were below recommended intakes for some groups of individuals.[5]
+However, adequate vitamin D supplementation more than doubles the amount of calcium that you can get from a healthy whole food diet.

 In conclusion: there are no perfect diets.
-No one eats a perfect diet.
+Nor do real people eat a perfect diet.
 Taking nutritional supplements increases your level of realism.
-Anyone interested in natural health should supplement their diets with some nutritional supplements.
+Anyone interested in natural health should be supplementing their diets with some nutritional supplements.

 1. Bar-Sella P, Rakover Y, Ratner D. Vitamin B12 and folate levels in long-term vegans.
 Isr J Med Sci.
 1990 Jun;26(6):309-12.
 PMID: 2380031 [Abstract]